Thermal effect on magnetoexciton energy spectra in monolayer transition metal dichalcogenides: Analysis of thermo-induced effect by the perturbation method

-Indeed, the symmetry breaking is clear in the squared modulus of the wave functions $|{\psi}|^2$ of $2s$ and $3s$ states at temperatures of 0K and 300K, as shown in Fig.~\ref{fig5}.
-The effect is also seen in the wave function of the $1s$ state but is very slight.
-We also demonstrate the deformation of the wave functions $2p_{-1}$ and $2p_{+1}$ by the thermo-induced motional Stark potential in Fig.~\ref{fig6}.
+The symmetry breaking is clear in the squared modulus of the wave functions $|{\psi}|^2$ of $2s$, $3s$, $2p_{-1}$ and $2p_{+1}$ states at temperatures of 0K and 300K, as shown in Fig.~\ref{figS4}.
+The effect is also seen in the orbital of the $1s$ state but is very slight.

-The deformation of the wave functions leads to the change of the exciton radius.
-Indeed, Figure \ref{fig7} shows the exciton radii depending on the magnetic intensity for $1s$, $2s$, and $3s$ states at two temperatures, 0~K and 300~K, and the thermo-induced effect is noticeable.
-For example, for the magnetic intensity of 90 Tesla, the ratio $\Delta \left< r \right>/\left< r \right>$ has the following values: $0.4\%$ for $1s$, $1.4\%$ for $2s$, and $0.6\%$ for $3s$.

-This change is essential for the exciton radiative lifetime $\tau_{rad}$, which is related to the average electron-hole distance $\left< r\right>$ by the following scaling law \cite{Toyozawa2003,Roux2021}:

-The scaling factor $\xi$ mainly depends on the dimensionality of the exciton.
-We roughly take the value of $\xi \approx 3.5$ extracted by studying exciton in hBN, diamond, and silicon provided in Ref. \cite{Roux2021}.